 I am always surprised by how many founders tell me things like “I can’t quit my job to build this business until I get some funding.”
 This line of thinking of completely backwards, and naive.
 What investor in their right mind would take the risk of investing in your company if you (the founder) won’t even take on the risk of future earnings to devote your time to it?
 Realistically, the founders that tell me this are hundreds of steps away from getting investment – but even then, do they really expect talented people to go out on a limb to join their team full-time if they’re not willing to do the same?
 Unless you have an amazing track record in entrepreneurship, this is non-negotiable.

 To be clear, I am not saying that a business can’t begin as a “side-project”.
-On the contrary, I believe starting a “side-project” before fully committing is the absolute best way to start a company.
+On the contrary, I believe starting a “side-project” before fully committing is the absolute best way to build a startup.
 When it is just a “project” (not a “business”), you aren’t too attached to it, and you can look at things objectively while testing the idea with customers, researching the economics, and getting feedback from experts.

 However, once you have put in several months (at least) and have gotten the proper validation, you need to devote 100% of your time to build the business if you want to have any chance of success.
 Realistically, this means 60+ hours per week for several years.